ldurback/Research/README.md

 # Unified Geometric Algebra

 The unified geometric algebra is the algebraic closure of the complex geometric algebra.
-By adding algebraic closure, we sacrifice the associativity of the algebra.
+By adding algebraic closure, we sacrifice a few properties.

 # Guide for making the Geometric Algebra algebraically closed